 Online bachelor's degree programs in environmental management-related natural science fields of study are available online.
+There are typically no in-person requirements.
+Applicants need to have a background in environmental science, biology or chemistry, as well as completed coursework and prior lab experience.
+Students may also be required to communicate with a student advisor prior to entry into the program.
 A bachelor's degree program is typically the minimum educational level required to work as an environmental scientist or specialist, although a bachelor's degree in any of the natural sciences is generally acceptable.

 Bachelor's Degree Program for Environmental Management